sylvaticus/BetaML.jl/paper.md

 If a great level of flexibility can already be achieved by just employing the full set of model parameters, the greatest flexibility is obtained by customising BetaML and writing, for example, its own neural network layer type (by subclassing `AbstractLayer`), its own sampler (by subclassing `AbstractDataSampler`) or its own mixture component (by subclassing `AbstractMixture`).
 While the library is designed for Julia users, the documentation provides examples for using the package from R or Python (thanks to JuliaCall [@Li:2019] and PyJulia [@Arakaki:2020] respectively).

 A few packages try to provide a common Julia framework of the various ML algorithms available in Julia, like ScikitLearn.jl [@St-Jean:2020], AutoMLPipeline.jl [@Paulito:2020] or MLJ.jl [@Blaom:2019].
 They build up on existing Julia (and/or Python) ML specialised packages.
 While avoiding the problem of "reinventing the wheel", the wrapping level may unintentionally introduces complications for the end-user, like the need to load the models and learn framework-specific concepts as _model_ or _machine_ in MLJ or `@pipeline` and `fit_transform!` in AutoMLPipeline.

 We chose instead to bundle the main ML algorithms directly within the package.
 This offers a complementary approach that we feel it is more beginner-friendly.

-We believe that the BetaML flexibility and simplicity, together with the efficiency and usability of a Just in Time compiled language like Julia and the convenience to have several ML algorithms and data-science utilities all in the same package, will support the needs of that community of <!-- can address significantly better the needs of  --> students and researchers  that, contrary to industrial practitioners or computer science specialists, don't necessarily need to work  with very large datasets that don't fit in memory or algorithms that require distributed computation.
+We believe that the BetaML flexibility and simplicity, together with the efficiency and usability of a Just in Time compiled language like Julia and the convenience of having several ML algorithms and data-science utilities all in the same package, will support the needs of that community of students and researchers that, contrary to industrial practitioners or computer science specialists, don't necessarily need to work with very large datasets that don't fit in memory or algorithms that require distributed computation.

 # Package organisation